-To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of 6 months after your planned return date.
-If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
-US Citizens can refer to the US Department of State's website for more information regarding passports.
+To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
+If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible.
+U.S. Citizens can refer to the U.S. Department of State's website for more information regarding passports.

 A student visa is official permission by a foreign government to live and study in that country.
-All US passport holders studying for more than 90 days must obtain a student visa prior to departure.
+All U.S. passport holders studying for more than 90 days must obtain a student visa prior to departure.
 The process begins online by registering with Campus France, and then making an appointment to apply in person at VFS Global.
 VFS will not accept student visa applications more than three months before departure, but it is advisable to apply early within that timeframe.
-During part the process, VFS will have your actual passport while your visa is being processed.
+During part of the process, VFS will have your actual passport while your visa is being processed.
 Traveling internationally prior to the start of your study abroad program will interfere with your visa application process.

 All costs related to obtaining a visa, including travel, are your responsibility.

 You may be required to apply for your French student visa in your home country.
 Check with your home country consulate, as well as the French Embassy, regarding visa requirements.
-Permanent Residents of the US should check with US Immigration as leaving the country for more than one year may jeopardize permanent resident status.
+Permanent Residents of the U.S. should check with U.S. Immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.